 We ranked the issues we noticed in our tests by their severity.
 From there, we prioritized which problems we had time to tackle.

+1. There was a disconnect between onboarding and the homepage.
 Participants were confused when they landed on a homepage they did not expect to see.

+2. There was confusion about Dr. Bill’s (rubber duck) purpose.
 Some participants expected Dr. Bill to be someone that could help them and offer tips.

-Participants were confused about the purpose of the filters in our map feature.
+3. Redundant Explore features—participants were confused about the purpose of the filters in our map feature.

-Based on our findings, we removed the map features’ filter options altogether.
+We removed the map features’ filter options altogether.
 It was not necessary to complete any task, and we ultimately decided it was unnecessary.

 We also thought it’d be fun to include a rubber duck, NYCDA’s pseudo-mascot, somehow in our onboarding.
 However, during our usability tests, users were unanimously thrown off by the duck and his purpose in the app.
 It was jarring for them when they got to the app because it seemed so disconnected from the onboarding, and they expected Dr. Bill to play a role throughout the app.
 Now, instead of presenting the duck as a character, he takes a more low-key role.
 We eliminated choices in the onboarding and now leads directly to the homepage, where Dr. Bill makes a second appearance to clarify our timer feature.